The booming podcast popularity has brought about a revolution. And we love it.

 And for the record, Phoebe Judge’s hosting voice alone is reason enough to listen.

-The podcast pool is huge and growing, but I’ve shortlisted these 16 of the most popular ones for you.
+The podcast pool is huge and growing, but I’ve shortlisted some of the most popular ones for you.

 Leave a comment and let me know which ones you like best.